The First Year Seminar

 urban policy, and scientific inquiry raised by the book.

-All entering students need to have purchased and read the book before classes begin.
+All Fall 2014 and Spring 2015 FYS students need to have purchased and read the book

 A Message from Dr. Kevin Gaugler, Director of the First Year Seminar